-Whether on site at the Getty Center or the Getty Villa museums, or online with Virtual Art Explorations, your students will engage in deep investigations and close looking, drawing exercises, movement activities, and more.
-During a Getty field trip, students explore a selection of artworks from the Getty collection using our inquiry-based learning approach that centers students' experiences and helps to foster a deep appreciation for the arts and culture.
+Whether on site at the Getty Center, the Getty Villa Museum, or online with Virtual Art Explorations, students will engage in deep investigations, close looking, drawing exercises, movement activities, and more.
+During a Getty field trip, students explore a selection of artworks using inquiry-based learning that centers on students' experiences and fosters a deep appreciation for the arts and culture.

 To reserve your Virtual Art Exploration, please review the information below for Virtual Field Trips.